offbyone/ideas/content/old/appreciation/and-five.md

 Happy anniversary, Char.

-It\'s been five years, now, arguably the best five of my life.
-We\'ve had our ups and downs, to be sure, but the ups so far outnumber and outscale the downs that it\'s difficult to pinpoint anything in particular in the latter  set.
+It's been five years, now, arguably the best five of my life.
+We've had our ups and downs, to be sure, but the ups so far outnumber and outscale the downs that it's difficult to pinpoint anything in particular in the latter  set.

 I wish you could be here, but even more, I wish I could be there.